Benetton B189: 1989

-The car was due to be available from the start of the season but was delayed by various problems as it was designed to take Ford-Cosworth's new HBA1 V8 engine which was in constant development.
+The car was due to be available from the start of the season but was delayed by various problems as it was designed to take Ford-Cosworth's new HBA1 V8 engine which was in ongoing development.
 As the HBA1 was a 75° V8 rather than the 90° DFR engine used in the B188, this meant that it was impossible to simply slot in the old engine in order to race the new car.
 The B189 was also delayed as the team's lead driver Alessandro Nannini had crashed it during testing.
 This meant that for the first 6 rounds of the season the team was forced to use the B188 until the new car was available.
 While the B188 was still competitive enough to compete for podium places, the limit of the car and its older engine (which was now in use by other Ford-Cosworth powered teams) had been reached and Benetton was beginning to lag behind the V10 McLaren-Hondas and Williams-Renaults as well as the V12 Ferraris.

 The B189 finally appeared at the French Grand Prix where Nannini showed the potential of both the car and the new Ford engine by qualifying 4th ahead of both the Williams-Renaults and the Ferrari of Gerhard Berger.
 He then ran a strong race in the top three but retired with broken rear suspension on lap 40 that sent him spinning down the escape road at the end of the pit straight, thankfully without hitting the barriers (or Satoru Nakajima's Lotus-Judd which Nannini had been preparing to lap).
 A second B189 was made available from the German Grand Prix and was driven by McLaren test driver Emanuele Pirro.
 While still testing for McLaren, Pirro was allowed by McLaren boss Ron Dennis to also test with Benetton and he became highly regarded within the team for his testing abilities.